-Some businesses are unable to establish merchant services with local payment processors, whether its due to the industry, the history of the business or the financial background of the merchant, these companies need to seek alternative payment processing services.
-Many times these businesses will find a solution through a niche payment processor able to work with merchants that have one or more of these problems when applying for merchant services.
+Some businesses are unable to establish merchant services with local payment processors.
+This can be due to the industry, the history of the business or the financial background of the merchant.
+Companies that fall into any of these categories usually need to seek alternative payment processing services.
+Many of these businesses will find a solution through a niche payment processor able to provide specialized high risk merchant account services.

 High Risk Industry